alxgav/maksoo_fastapi/README.md

 # Parsing data from https://viaplay.pl

-This app parsing data from https://viaplay.pl/sport aftre parsing convert it to xml file
+This app parsing data from https://viaplay.pl/sport  convert data to xml file Deploy to server